 - education and training initiatives, such as developmental programs for future leaders, partnerships with universities to help ensure the availability of an educated and skilled workforce, and training programs on new technologies important to the future success of your workforce and organization.

 Projecting your future environment.
 An increasingly important part of strategic planning is projecting the future competitive and collaborative environment.
 This includes the ability to project your own future performance, as well as that of your competitors.
 Such projections help you detect and reduce competitive threats, shorten reaction time, and identify opportunities.
-Depending on your organization’s size and type, the potential need for new core competencies, the maturity of markets, the pace of change, and competitive parameters (e.g., costs or the innovation rate), you might use a variety of modeling, scenarios, or other techniques and judgments to anticipate the competitive and collaborative environment.
+Depending on your organization’s size and type, the potential need for new core competencies, the maturity of markets, the pace of change, and competitive parameters (e.g., price, costs or the innovation rate), you might use a variety of modeling, scenarios, or other techniques and judgments to anticipate the competitive and collaborative environment.

 Projecting and comparing your performance.
 Projections and comparisons in this item are intended to improve your organization’s ability to understand and track dynamic, competitive performance factors.
 Projected performance might include changes resulting from new business ventures, entry into new markets, the introduction of new technologies, service innovations, or other strategic thrusts that might involve a degree of intelligent risk.